webOSArchive/webos-docs/docs/proxysetup.md

 A Proxy switch app adds a feature to webOS allowing you to turn on (and off) a global proxy.
 Once activated, this proxy works for any app on the device -- including email!

-* From Preware, install the app `Proxy Set Basic`
+* Install a Proxy app
+    + For TouchPads: Install the app **Proxy Set Basic** from Preware, or [download directly here](http://www.webosarchive.com/proxy/com.palm.com.verusora.touchpad.proxysetbasic_1.1.1_all.ipk).
+    + For Phones: Install the app **ProxySwitcher** from Preware, or [download directly here](http://www.webosarchive.com/proxy/com.palm.proxyswitcher_1.2.0_all.ipk).
-* Launch the app, and press the "Manual" button at the top
-* Fill in the fields as follows:
+* Launch the app, and configure the fields as follows:
 * Server: `proxy.webosarchive.com`
 * Port: `3128`
 * Username: `<yourusername>`